averman/xlsx-tool/README.md

 You can also use js to populate the value of the column.
 Any source with ! at the start will be treated as script, and columns are stored at rowres variable, so a source with value `!rowres['amount']>0?'positive':'negative'` will evaluate the js after !.
 This also can be used to concat few rows into one new column (for pk in merging).
 Please note that order matter, a column can only access values the column before it.
 You can use rowres variable for accessing the columns at the target, or row variable for accessing the columns at source

+you can take advantage of helper function sum to sum any number of variables and treat any undefined one as 0

 #### merge

 `node index.js merge <sourcefolder> <resultfile>`